LINEMANWongnai/LINE-MAN-Wongnai-Mysterious-Code-3/README.md

 # How to become a winner

+(1.)
+The download the challenge for the competition is located at

+(2.)
+Please submit a simple code that solves the Mysterious Code 3 (.zip) via this link : https://bit.ly/LMWNMysteriousCode3

 The winner will be determined by the fastest submissions, awarded through correctly solving problems.
 In the case of a tie, the participant with the fastest time will win.
-We required all participants to share “LINE MAN Wongnai Mysterious Code” post and use #LMWNMysteriousCode2 in their social posts (limited to Facebook and LinkedIn).
+We required all participants to share “LINE MAN Wongnai Mysterious Code” post and use #LMWNMysteriousCode3 in their social posts (limited to Facebook and LinkedIn).
 Eligible social posts need to have public viewing settings

 # Special prizes